Information Extraction in Low-Resource Scenarios: Survey and Perspective: Acknowledgment

 \section{Acknowledgment}

-We would like to express gratitude to the anonymous reviewers for their kind and helpful comments (coming soon).
-This work was supported by the National Natural Science Foundation of China (No.62206246, 91846204 and U19B2027), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), Yongjiang Talent Introduction Programme (2021A-156-G), and NUS-NCS Joint Laboratory.
+We would like to express gratitude to the anonymous reviewers for their kind and helpful comments.
+This work was supported by the National Natural Science Foundation of China (No. 62206246), the Fundamental Research Funds for the Central Universities (226-2023-00138), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Yongjiang Talent Introduction Programme (2021A-156-G), Tencent AI Lab Rhino-Bird Focused Research Program (RBFR2024003), Information Technology Center and State Key Lab of CAD\&CG, Zhejiang University, and NUS-NCS Joint Laboratory (A-0008542-00-00).